-Diamondback Energy, Inc., together with its subsidiaries (collectively referred to as ("Diamondback" or the "Company" unless the context otherwise requires) is an independent oil and gas company currently focused on the acquisition, development, exploration and exploitation of unconventional, onshore oil and natural gas reserves in the Permian Basin in West Texas.
+Diamondback Energy, Inc., together with its subsidiaries (collectively referred to as "Diamondback" or the "Company" unless the context otherwise requires), is an independent oil and natural gas company currently focused on the acquisition, development, exploration and exploitation of unconventional, onshore oil and natural gas reserves primarily in the Permian Basin in West Texas.

-The wholly-owned subsidiaries of Diamondback, as of December 31, 2022, include Diamondback E&P LLC ("Diamondback E&P"), a Delaware limited liability company, Viper Energy Partners GP LLC, a Delaware limited liability company ("Viper's General Partner"), Rattler Midstream GP LLC, a Delaware limited liability company ("Rattler's GP"), Rattler Midstream LP, a Delaware limited partnership ("Rattler"), and QEP Resources, Inc. ("QEP"), a Delaware Corporation.
-Diamondback O&G LLC ("O&G"), Energen Corporation ("Energen"), Energen Resources Corporation and EGN Services, Inc., former wholly owned subsidiaries of Diamondback, were merged with and into Diamondback E&P LLC effective June 30, 2021 as part of the internal restructuring of the Company's subsidiaries (the "E&P Merger").
+As of December 31, 2023, the wholly-owned subsidiaries of Diamondback include Diamondback E&P LLC ("Diamondback E&P"), a Delaware limited liability company, Rattler Midstream GP LLC, a Delaware limited liability company ("Rattler's GP"), Rattler Midstream LP, a Delaware limited partnership ("Rattler"), and QEP Resources, Inc. ("QEP"), a Delaware Corporation.
+Diamondback O&G LLC ("O&G"), Energen Corporation ("Energen"), Energen Resources Corporation and EGN Services, Inc., former wholly owned subsidiaries of Diamondback, were merged with and into Diamondback E&P LLC effective June 30, 2021 as part of the internal restructuring of the Company's subsidiaries.